Priultimus/urban-robot/README.md

 ### Health Check
 A client sent event.
 This is sent as a response to the corresponding command of the same name.
 It contains the results of a health check.
 If the health check returns all OK, the client should expect to be given the go ahead to run.
 If it isn't, the client is expected to shutdown and then Urban Robot will rollback the code to the last functional version it is aware of.
 #
-### Cache Sync
-A bidirectional event.
-When the sender is the client, the data sent should be the client's cache, usually after being requested.
-When the sender is Urban Robot, it should be the cache from the client who just sent it's cache.
-It'll usually send this to every ready client to keep them all in sync with each other.
-#
 ### Coma
 A client sent event.
 This is sent before the client goes into a "coma", meaning it's connected to Discord and ready but not actively processing commands from Discord.
 #